Words: Guust Verpaalen, CEO of Kameleon Solar.

 Currently, we are capable of developing thousands of colors using more than three color technologies with the flexibility of design and durability that is expected of a façade element.

 Last week we shipped out our first ColorBlast® façade to London.
 It will be a barrier wall that separates a high-rise from the Eurostar line.
 Every day, passengers will zip by this façade and be oblivious to the fact that it generates solar energy.
 These ‘Dusty Grey’ panels blend in a little too well.
-As I write this article we are in production of our next project, a smart design façade here in the Netherlands.
+As I write this article we are in the production of our next project, a smart design façade here in the Netherlands.

 From the beginning of our color crusade, we have listened to architects and façade engineers.
 One of these partners is Studio Solarix, a Dutch architect and product designer who focuses on creating design solar façade products.
 Their mission is to create beautiful, smart façade elements that generate electricity and communicate information whilst contributing to a more sustainable urban environment.